 At the completion of work or at a milestone established in the project schedule, the CQCSM will conduct an inspection of the work and develop a punch list of items that do not conform to the approved plans and specifications.
 The punch list will be included in the DQCR (Attachment 1) and will contain the estimated dates when the deficiencies will be corrected.
 After being notified by the SS that any deficiencies have been corrected, the CQCSM will make a second inspection to verify that the deficiencies have been corrected.
 The results of the second inspection will be included in the DQCR.
+After the second inspection will be included in the DQCR.
 After the second inspection has been accomplished, the CQCSM will notify the USACE that the project site is ready for the USACE's pre-final inspection.